-The Indicter Magazine –an initiative of Swedish Doctors for Human Rights– has most of its audience located in the US and other English-speaking countries.
+The Indicter Magazine – originally an initiative of Swedish Doctors for Human Rights– has most of its audience located in the US and other English-speaking countries.
 The Indicter Magazine has established itself as a rare window through which the secrets of Sweden’s elites can be seen from abroad, as shown by the annual report of January 2017 showing our nearly 300,000 site visitors and our compilation of articles.

 Our aim is to analyze human right issues with international impact.
 We also examine and share geopolitical-relevant news about Sweden that otherwise would remain known only by a self-affirming Swedish governing class and commentariat (which we have termed a “Duck Pond” of complacency).
 Conversely, we give interested Swedes an insight on the international opinions about Sweden, which the state-owned and mainstream media restrict.
 The few media sites that publish in English from Sweden are heavily financed by the Swedish state and are devoted to a pro-NATO agenda of biased news despite Sweden’s ostensibly neutral status.
 Furthermore, we advocate for Sweden to abide with the UN decision (UNWGAD) requesting the immediately freedom of Mr Julian Assange, the founder of Wikileaks.
 Not complying with this resolution put Sweden in a most precarious situation regarding its credibility as “human rights” loving nation.

 WE DENOUNCE WAR CRIMES, HUMAN RIGHTS ABUSES, & STATE ASSAULTS TO PRIVACY & CIVIL LIBERTIES